-PREDICTIVE MODELS ANALYZE PROCESSES DRIVING COASTAL LAND AND ECOSYSTEM CHANGE AND ESTIMATE DIRECT ECONOMIC DAMAGE FROM COASTAL FLOODING illustrated above represents natural processes that drive coastal land and ecosystem change.
+The Integrated Compartment Model (ICM) illustrated above represents natural processes that drive coastal land and ecosystem change.
 The model analyzes hydrodynamic variables such as salinity and water level, water quality, changes in land area and elevation (including the barrier islands), changes in vegetation location and type, and habitat suitability and community dynamics for various species.
-Simply put, ICM predicts future landscape and ecosystem conditions and the effects restoration and risk reduction projects have on those conditions.
+Simply put, the ICM predicts future landscape and ecosystem conditions and the effects restoration and risk reduction projects have on those conditions.